 A learner will contact a CORE provider to organise their face-to-face training.
-Before attending face-toface training, there is a minimum period during which the learner will be expected to acquire the necessary theory with pre-reading.
+Before attending face-to-face training, there is a minimum period during which the learner will be expected to acquire the necessary theory with pre-reading.

 CORE Immediate learners should have access to Resuscitation - A Guide for Health Professionals at least one week before their face-to-face training.
-This manual contains the theory and knowledge directly applicable to the course and is available from the New Zealand Resuscitation Council.
+This manual contains the theory and knowledge directly applicable to the course and is available from our shop.